-The allegations are also past their sell-by date.
-For two months, President Trump and his supporters have tested their theories in multiple courts of law, and they have ultimately lost every single time.
+The allegations are also repudiated in both the court of law and the court of public opinion.
+For months, President Trump and his supporters have tested their theories in multiple courts of law, and they have lost every case of any consequence.
 When offered opportunities to present evidence, they have failed.
-That they remain muddled does not render the situation confusing: President Trump lost the election and nothing in the law or the facts can change the outcome.
+That these claims continue to propagate amongst Trump's most fervent supporters, including some elected officials, does not change the fact: the 2020 election was fair, secure, and accurate.
+Democrats and Republicans won seats up and down the ticket.
+President Trump lost the election.
+And nothing in the law or the facts can change the outcome.

-Nevertheless, these myths continue to hold sway over some.
-So, in this guide we offer a state-by-state compendium of the falsehoods that have been circulating and attendant rebuttals.
-We do so to negate the deleterious effects of the president's ongoing public conspiracy mongering and the lies that we anticipate will be advanced at the Joint Session on January 6.
-The myths may persevere on the fringe, but we will continue to fight them.
-Americans can rest easy knowing they are false.
-The election was free, fair, and conclusive.
+Nevertheless, these myths continue to evolve and make the rounds in speeches, legislative hearings, in press hits, and on social media, So, in this guide we offer a state-by-state compendium of the falsehoods that have been circulating and attendant rebuttals to help negate the deadly effects of the ongoing public conspiracy mongering.1 The lies may persevere on the fringe with election extremists, but we will continue to fight them.